-- a. a minimum of 120 credits or the equivalent; - b. a minimum of 18 credits in professional fundamentals or courses supporting the technological specialty; - c. a minimum of 72 credits at the senior level;20 - d. a minimum of 42 credits in the technological specialty or specialties.
-Normally 30 of these 42 credits should be at the senior level.
-The relevance to the technological specialty or specialties of any cognate or prerequisite courses counted towards the 42 credits should be explained.
+- a. a minimum of 120 credits or the equivalent; - b. a minimum of 18 credits in professional fundamentals or courses supporting the technological specialty; - c. a minimum of 72 credits at the senior level:

-19 CAQC recognizes that some institutions have open admissions policies that may differ from the "normal" requirements set out above.
+&lt;sup>19 CAQC recognizes that some institutions have open admissions policies that may differ from the "normal" requirements set out above.

-20 "Senior level" implies that the course transmits or articulates knowledge beyond the basic level and that it may require prerequisites, co-requisites, linguistic ability or quantitative skills.
+&lt;sup>20 "Senior level" implies that the course transmits or articulates knowledge beyond the basic level and that it may require prerequisites, co-requisites, linguistic ability or quantitative skills.